At ThomsonAdsett, we’re thinking of ways you can add value to your business during COVID-19 and we want to share these with you.

 This pandemic is testing our care places in unprecedented ways.
 Now is the time to review the strengths and weaknesses of your facility (including the functionality and experience of various spaces).
 ThomsonAdsett has processes in place that enable these sorts of reviews to be conducted remotely.
 Our methodology is interview intensive, thus circumnavigating the need to attend any care facility physically.
 Deep diving into what needs improvement and the lessons learnt from successes and failures can also be extremely valuable in planning your next development.

 There is also an opportunity to refine the Assisted Living Apartment (ALA) brief.
 Many people within our longer living communities are restricted to their home during this COVID-19 pandemic, causing a lack of exercise and decreased health and wellbeing.
 Moving forward, there’s an opportunity to integrate exercise fittings (in addition to the transitional needs assistance equipment) in ALAs that allow residents to maintain their fitness.

 COVID-19 has embedded the term “social isolation” into common day language.
 Opportunities exist in re-examining social spaces or lack thereof within care facilities to foster ongoing connectivity within the resident community.
 This is especially relevant to those in care facilities where physical isolation is implemented.
 COVID-19 prompts the question – do we need to design specific digital media spaces into your care environments to ensure connectivity to family and friends?
 This connectivity could include; podcasting, online book clubs, virtual dance studios and education in a post-corona environment.

-Please feel free to call our Director of Business Development, Simone Miante, any time on 0416 072 723 to discuss how ThomsonAdsett can help add value to your business.
+Please contact us on 1300 304 290 to discuss how ThomsonAdsett can help add value to your business.